andreabazerla/ocaml-interpreter/README.md

 type loc = int
 ```

-New polyformic type about storage, that takes as input a loc, the reference of storage, and returns the type of that because a storage can be of different types.
+New polyformic type that takes as input a loc and returns the correspondent mval.
 ```
 type 't store =
 	loc -> 't